 Transportation Impact Studies provide the developer, consultant, City Council and city staff with the information necessary to provide a balance between land use and transportation infrastructure.
-A TIS must obtain approval from the Transportation Services Division before zoning can vest.
-With Planned Unit Developments (PUD), a TIS must be submitted before the design of a Master Street Plan.
+A Transportation Impact Study must obtain approval from the Transportation Services Division before zoning can vest.
+With Planned Unit Developments (PUD), a Transportation Impact Study must be submitted before the design of a Master Street Plan.

-The study evaluates the impact of a proposed development on the surrounding transportation system.
-Based on the information provided, city staff determines the adequacy of the existing or planned transportation improvements.
+The purpose of a Transportation Impact Study is to evaluate the impact of a proposed development on the surrounding transportation system.
+Based on the information provided in the Transportation Impact Study, city staff determines the adequacy of the existing or planned transportation improvements.
 City staff will stipulate that certain items be the responsibility of the developer as a condition of development approval.
+Such items include additional right-of-way, street improvements, traffic signals, bus stops/shelters or transportation demand management programs that are necessary to mitigate transportation deficiencies adjacent to or on the proposed development site.